How to Get Better at Fortnite Chapter 2: 12 Unique Tips For a Competitive Edge (#11 is 500 IQ)

 The pillars of better Fortnite gameplay are the same as any devoted athlete.
 Protect your sleep and fuel your body effectively.
 Learn to manage your stress and your body’s ability to cope with it.
 Move and use your body at every opportunity and work to make it stronger and more mobile.

-By all means go HAM at the game, you have every right to – it’s a really cool game.
-But if you want to get better at Fortnite Battle Royal or be more competitive in the Fortnite World Cup, make sure there’s balance in the rest of your life.If you want to get better at Fortnite Battle Royal or be more competitive in the Fortnite World Cup, make sure there’s balance in the rest of your life.Click To Tweet
+By all means, go HAM at the game, you have every right to – it’s a really cool game.
+But if you want to get better at Fortnite Battle Royal or be more competitive in the Fortnite World Cup, make sure there’s a balance to the rest of your life.If you want to get better at Fortnite Battle Royal or be more competitive in the Fortnite World Cup, make sure there’s balance in the rest of your life.Click To Tweet

 It might sound strange for a Physiotherapist to be an advocate for spending hours online playing Fortnite.
 And despite how this reads – I’m not.
 If you have a choice between sitting inside, in front of your blue-light emitting screen, getting super stressed and pounding the energy drinks and junk food, or going outside, clearly choose the latter.
 Your body will thank you for it.